Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/champion.md

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.

-# Dazzling Dance
+# Side Step
-Starting at 7th level, after you make an attack, you can teleport to a free space within 5 feet of a hostile creature you're engaged with.
+Starting at 7th level, before you make an attack, you may teleport to a free space within 5 feet of a hostile creature you're engaged with.

 # Additional Fighting Style
 At 10th level, you can choose a second option from the Fighting Style class feature.